mabecker89/beckers-blogs/content/authors/admin/_index.md

 ---
 authors:
 - admin
 bio: My personal and professional interests include ecology, cycling, and hockey.
+Plus some other stuff.
 education:
   courses:
   - course: MSc in Agricultural and Resource Economics